97westgate/notespoc/readme.md

   - [x] Sort quotes by theme/category
   - [ ] Generate summaries and insights
   - [ ] Handle token limits gracefully
-  - [ ] Notice if notes are improperly categorized within a folder

 - [ ] Content Enhancement
   - [ ] Capture images and links from notes
   - [ ] Handle token limit for OpenAI
+  - [ ] Notice if notes are improperly categorized within a folder
+  - [ ] Add second pass prompt to QC categorization work

 ### Inspiration